-'Breaking barriers': young historians compete at BSU | Bemidji Pioneer
+'Breaking barriers': Young historians compete at BSU | Bemidji Pioneer

-One hundred and seventeen young historians gathered to defend their knowledge of historical topics ranging from Annie Oakley to the Mesabi Iron Range strike at Bemidji State University Thursday evening, vying for a spot at the State History Day competition in May.
+BEMIDJI -- A total of 117 young historians gathered to defend their knowledge of historical topics ranging from Annie Oakley to the Mesabi Iron Range strike at Bemidji State on Thursday evening, each vying for a spot at the State History Day competition in May.

-In the exhibit room, students waiting to be judged ran around frantically, some making celebratory Tik Tok videos, some adding last-minute additions to their displays.
+In the exhibit room prior to judging, students moved around frantically, some making celebratory Tik Tok videos, some adding last-minute additions to their displays.

-Standing in front of their exhibit highlighting the passage of the 1964 Civil Rights Act, Blackduck Middle School students, Kyra Zanter and Olivia Miettinen, were repeatedly checking the time - counting down the minutes until judgment.
+Standing in front of their 1964 Civil Rights Act exhibit, Blackduck Middle School students Kyra Zanter and Olivia Miettinen were repeatedly checking the time -- counting down the minutes until judgment.

+“I just keep looking at my phone like, ‘What time is it?
+What time is it?
+What time is it?’”
+Zanter said laughing.

 Their nerves subsided as they began to talk about their project.